See what North Durham's youth have to say about BYC programming!

 Entrepreneurs come in all ages and stages of life, and entrepreneurship development through BYC programs has led several North Durham youth down the path of business ownership.

-Grace is a 16 year old youth entrepreneur who decided to start her own business based around her passion for animals.
-She pitched her business at our Youth ‘Dragon’s Den’ Styled Pitch Competition and was our winning semi-finalist in Brock Township and our winning finalist in 2018.
-She then participated that summer in the Summer Company Program through the BACD.
+Grace is a 17 year old youth entrepreneur who decided to start her own business based around her passion for animals.
+She pitched her business at the Youth ‘Dragon’s Den’ Style Pitch Competition, was successful in winning the semi-finals in Brock Township, and was the overall champion in the 2018 North Durham competition.
+That summer she participated in the Business Advisory Centre Durham Summer Company Program.

-With her dog bandannas being her first product in her line she then became mentored by Emma Harris, CEO of Healthy Pets IO.
-She has since expanded her product line to now include pet accessories, pet supplies, bow ties, poop bags, bandannas, snap hound and memory pillows.
+Dog bandannas were the first product in her line and from there she expanded to include pet accessories, pet supplies, bow ties, poop bags, snap hound and memory pillows.

-Tails Boutiques also proudly supports animal shelters by providing bandanas that promote the adoption of the animals.
-She does so with the Humane Society of Durham Region and she continues to work with other shelters to encourage the adoption of them so that they can find a forever home.
+Tails Boutiques also proudly supports animal shelters, providing dog bandanas that promote pet adoption.
+Grace provides bandanas to the Humane Society of Durham Region, as well as other shelters, to encourage pet adoption to a forever home.
 She is currently running a successful online pet business and there is no doubt that she has big plans for her future.

-Jeff Baker WoodWorks is a small Canadian furniture company located in Uxbridge that is dedicated to the creation of well crafted timeless designs.
-His mission is to make the world a more beautiful place to live by – reducing the stress on landfills by striving for a zero waste shop, making quality heirloom furniture that lasts a lifetime and giving back to the community by passing on woodworking skills to the younger generation through our youth mentorship program.
+Jeff Baker WoodWorks is a small Canadian furniture company that is dedicated to the creation of well crafted timeless designs. located in Uxbridge, Jeff’s mission is to make the world a more beautiful place in which to live by reducing stress on landfills.
+He does this by striving for a zero waste shop, making quality heirloom furniture that lasts a lifetime, and giving back to the community by passing on woodworking skills to the younger generation through a youth mentorship program.

-He honed his skills under several craftsmen and sculptors alike.
-He says that the most important thing that he’s learned is to listen to the material, “let the piece tell you what it wants to be”.
-Each piece he hand picks tells a story, blending the history and imperfect beauty of reclaimed materials with the new.
+Jeff honed his skills under several craftsmen and sculptors.
+He feels that the most important thing he’s learned is to listen to the material, “let the piece tell you what it wants to be.”
+Each piece he hand-picks tells a story, blending the history and imperfect beauty of reclaimed materials with those that are new.

-From pitching his business in 2017 and going through the BYC program, Jeff continued working on his business – finding any and all ways to help make his dream come true.
-He is now running a hugely successful full-time business located out of Uxbridge, Ontario.
+Jeff participated in the BYC youth entrepreneurship program and pitched his business in the 2017 ‘Dragon’s Den’ style business idea competition.
+From there, he joined the Business Advisory Centre Durham program and continued working on his business – finding any and all ways to help make his dream come true.
+He is now running a successful full-time business located in Uxbridge, Ontario.

 One of the finalists from 2015, Jasmine Rutschmann, has established herself as an artist far and wide, even having an art show in New York City.
 With her studio located in Port Perry, Ontario, and growing up there, she learned how to use various tools in her Dad’s welding shop.